 Access to Your Preferred Part Vendors

 One of the most annoying problems that can happen is selecting a component for your PCB design that is not approved or available.
-Usually design engineers have to wait for approval of before they can use them, and while they wait they may use a temporary “place-holder” part.
+Usually, design engineers have to wait for approval of before they can use them, and while they wait they may use a temporary “place-holder” part.
 If this place-holder part is not updated later on it will cause problems for manufacturing.
 If the design engineer decides not to wait and uses a part prior to its approval, they may find out that it isn’t available or costs too much.
 There’s another manufacturing problem that will have to be dealt with.

-software can help with organizing your components from raw materials to item and quantity necessities to supply chain and inventory management.
-Materials management is a key part to any assembly and manufacturing process, so being sure to have software that can get your products off the assembly floor and into consumer hands is important.
+BOM software can help with organizing your components from raw materials to item and quantity necessities to supply chain and inventory management.
+Materials management is a key part to any assembly and manufacturing process, so being sure to have software that can get your products off the assembly floor and into consumer's hands is important.
 After all, your item isn’t meant to be stuck in a work center, it’s meant to complete its product process.

 On the other hand, bill of material software with an online connection to your preferred part vendors can solve these problems.
-Your design engineers can get real-time information on the that they want to use in order to make intelligent component choices based on price and availability.
+Your design engineers can get real-time information on them that they want to use in order to make intelligent component choices based on price and availability.
 They also will have access to the latest part data sheets and specifications so as to know if this is the part they really want or not.

 Using tools you can get current component data and information from your vendor

 Work Directly With the in Your Design